 27 YEARS OF DEFINING TRADE OPPORTUNITIES WITHIN AFRICA

-This is the purpose of SAITEX.
-We pride ourselves in being a facilitator of tangible international and local trade relationships, as well as providing the platform for the private sector to demonstrate the innovations, solutions and services they have to offer Africa.
+The purpose of SAITEX is to answer these questions.
+We facilitate tangible international and local trade relationships, whilst providing a platform for the private sector to demonstrate the innovations, solutions and services they have to offer Africa.

-Our experience in this market has empowered high-level international trade discussions between governments and the private sector, unlocking of opportunities in Africa for past 27 years.
-This has resulted in SAITEX being the central meeting place for African and international buyers and sellers to build relationships, create trade linkages and ultimately doing better business!
+Our experience in this market has empowered high-level international trade discussions between governments and private sector, unlocking opportunities in Africa for the past 27 years.
+This has made SAITEX the central meeting place for African and international buyers and sellers.
+It is where relationships are built, trade connections established and business gets done.

 We bring the right buyers